 From woodworking projects to sewing and paper crafting, tea staining is a versatile technique you can use to add rustic charm to your projects.

-For more creative crafting projects, visit the links on the next page.
+For more creative crafting projects, visit the links below.

 Related HowStuffWorks Links

 - Aisling.
 "Tea Staining Your Art Journal Pages."
 2005.
 (Accessed 4/14/09) http://www.aisling.net/journaling/tea-staining-paper.htm

 - Martin, Gene.
 "Cabinet Construction."
 Immune Web.
 6/97.
 (Accessed 4/14/09) http://www.immuneweb.org/articles/cabinets.html

 - McNamara, Jim.
 "Staining Blotch-Prone Woods and Endgrain."
 The Woodworker's Gazette.
 7/19/99.
 (Accessed 4/15/09) http://www.woodworking.org/WC/GArchive99/7_17mcnamarart.html

 - Organic Gardening.
 "Staining Wood with Tea & Vinegar."
 (Accessed 4/14/09) http://www.organicgardening.com/feature/0,7518,s-4-55-457,00.html

 - Shaigany, Sheila.
 "5 Reuses for: Tea Bags."
 Planet Green.
 10/14/08.
 (Accessed 4/14/09)http://planetgreen.discovery.com/home-garden/reuses-tea-bags.html

 - Spatone, Susan.
 "Tea Staining Fabric."
 Craft At Home.
 (Accessed 4/14/09) http://www.craftathome.com/Instructional/teastainingfabric.html